ASO Musician Information Page

 Untitled design (25).png

-A block of time (up to 2 hours) where we have a group of musicians visit a school to work with their students directly.
-A majority of these will be for schools that are preparing to perform at a notable event, such as the Georgia Music Educator Association Conference, the Midwest Band and Orchestra Clinic, or the American String Teachers Association conference.
+A block of time (up to 2 hours) during which a group of musicians visits a school to work directly with their students.
+A majority of these will be for schools preparing to perform at notable events, such as the Georgia Music Educator Association Conference, the Midwest Band and Orchestra Clinic, or the American String Teachers Association conference.
 The goal is to support the school in organizing their event without cost and give the students a chance to work with professional musicians.
-The format of these is worked out with the teacher on a case-by-case basis but typically includes full ensemble instruction followed by sectionals.
+The format of these is worked out with the teacher on a case-by-case basis, but typically includes full ensemble instruction followed by sectionals.

 Additionally, musicians have discussed topics such as audition prep, what it's like to work for a symphony, instrumental technique, and masterclasses.